workfloworchestrator/orchestrator-core/docs/architecture/application/domainmodels.md

 ```
 As you can see in this model we define it as an Inactive Class.
 As parameter we pass the name of the product_block in the
 database.
 In the second highlighted line you see a variable.
-This references a `resource_type` in the database what the type is.
+This references a `resource_type` in the database, and annotates what type it should be at runtime.
-In the `Inactive` or `Initial` phase of the Subscripton lifecycle we are the restrictive on typing; All fields/resource types
+In the `Inactive` or `Initial` phase of the Subscripton lifecycle we are least restrictive in annotating the properties; All fields/resource types
 are Optional.

 ##### Product Block Model - Provisioning